Q: Are there park hours?

 Q: What Ward is the park in?

-Q: Where is the farmers’ market located and what day and hours?
+Q: Where is the farmers’ market located and when does it occur?

 Q: Where can I report if I see damage or a repair required in the park?

-Q: Is the dogs off-leash area exclusively for dogs?
+Q: Is the dogs off-leash area in the bowl exclusively for dogs?

 Q: Is there a children’s wading pool/playground?